Does the following scenario ring any bells?

 The same goes for your credit card information.
 It makes sense to use a secure site like PayPal than to risk providing payment information over insecure networks.
 Again, you never know who's watching.
 Furthermore, you can arm yourself with the best identity theft protection services for an extra layer of protection.

 8. Am I okay with no warranty?

 Some used cell phones for sale come with a limited warranty, but some don't.
 Are you okay if your device doesn't come with a warranty?
 Since there are no guarantees when making a purchase, a warranty might make you feel a little better about trusting your seller.
 I would take this into consideration before making a purchase.

 9. Am I getting a significant deal compared to a new phone?

 I have seen used cell phones advertised online for around the same price as a brand new phone.
 This is not how it should be.
 No matter how like-new the phone is, it should always be considerably less than a brand new phone.
-Make sure to compare prices to the exact model new cell phone to determine if you're being ripped off.
+Make sure to compare prices to the exact model new cell phone to determine if you're paying more money than you should.